paweljakubas/j-data-analysis/chapters/inverted-table.md

 More sophisticated grouping will require joining capabilities and is covered in section [Advanced grouping](#advanced-grouping).

-### Aggregating
+### Aggregating and transforming

-After having a grouping one usually want to calculate something in the grouped tables.
+After perfoming the grouping operation one usually wants to calculate something within the groups.
 Let's calculate row count, average, maximum and minimum quotes.
 ```j
    ]group=: 2 groupBy bonds3